Give me a time and date, want to take a floor test, Kumaraswamy to Speaker

 Bengaluru, July 12: Chief Minister of Karnataka, H D Kumaraswamy has said that he was ready to take a trust vote on the floor of legislative assembly.

-I have decide to take a trust vote, please fix a time for it, he urged the Speaker of the House, Ramesh Kumar.
+I have decided to take a trust vote, please fix a time for it, he urged the Speaker of the House, Ramesh Kumar.
 I am ready for anything, I am not here to stick on to power, Kumaraswamy also added.

 Earlier, the Supreme Court ordered maintaining of status quo on both issues relating to resignations and disqualification of the MLAs until Tuesday, when it hears the matter next.